mikegleen/modes/doc/source/configuration.rst

 -------

-   Used by ``xml2csv.py`` Find the element specified by the xpath statement whose text equals the text in the **value** statement and then return the first *Keyword* sub-element's text.
+   Used by ``xml2csv.py`` Find the element specified by the xpath statement whose text equals the text in the **value:** statement and then return the first *Keyword* sub-element's text.
 This for the special (and deprecated) case where an element contains both text and subelements.